+Required Courses

-Course Title Credits
+Title Credits

-Code

-ACCT 260 Computer Accounting 3
+Computer Accounting 3

-ACCT 262 Introduction to QuickBooks® 2
+Introduction to QuickBooks® 2

 Total Credits 5

+Title Computer Accounting Introduction to QuickBooks®
-Accounting Course Descriptions

-ACCT& 201: Prin of Accounting I

-An introduction to the steps in the accounting cycle; accounting for merchandise; the adjusting process-deferrals and accruals; financial statements; cash transactions; receivables, inventories and internal controls.
+Accounting Course Descriptions ACCT& 201 : Prin of Accounting I process-deferrals and accruals; financial statements; cash transactions; receivables, inventories and internal controls.
 This course is the first in a three-course series designed for all accounting and business majors.